Keyboard shortcuts

 • either one unguarded transition per accepted message or one state-specific transition for each admitted state value;

-• exact transition effect authority for emitted, spawned, and sent actions;
+• exact transition effect usage for emitted, spawned, and sent actions;

-• transition references to known messages, state values, type IDs, process references, outputs, and process IDs.
+• transition references to known messages, state values, type IDs, process references, authority IDs, spawn-site IDs, outputs, and process IDs.

 Decode-time bounds must happen before allocation when counts come from the artifact body.